Spontaneous stochasticity in the presence of intermittency

-\ee in terms of the mutually independent (1+1) dimensional Wiener processes $W_1$ and Brownian motion $W_2$, also independent from the $B_i$'s.
-The kernels $L^{(\xi)}_{\eta}$ prescribe the Hurst exponent of the velocity field when $\gamma=0$; They are here defined as convolution square roots of the correlation function \be C^{(\xi)}(r) = . \ee The $\eta$-subscript denotes a regularization over small-scale $\eta$, in practice most easily defined using Fourier transforms \cite{supplemental}.
+\ee in terms of the mutually independent (1+1) dimensional Wiener process $W_1$ and Brownian motion $W_2$, also independent from the $B_i$'s.
+The kernels $L^{(\xi)}_{\eta}$ prescribe the Hurst exponent of the velocity field when $\gamma=0$; They are here defined as convolution square roots of the correlation function \be C^{(\xi)}(r) = . \ee The \corr subscript $\eta$ \rroc denotes a regularization over the small-scale $\eta$, in practice most easily defined using Fourier transforms \cite{supplemental}.
 Please note that the expressions \eqref{eq:piecewise} indeed represent correlation functions for $0 < \xi \le 1$ \cite{yaglom1987correlation}, and we therefore restrict our analysis to this range.
-With this choice, Eq. ~\eqref{eq:correlation} are then exactly and not just asymptotically satisfied.
-Spatial intermittency is modeled by the term $M_{\eta}^{(\gamma)} = e^{\gamma Y} W(dy)$, namely the exponentiation of a regularized fractional Gaussian field $Y$ with vanishing Hurst exponent.
-This non-trivial operation reguires to be suitably normalized by the term $Z_\eta = e^{\gamma^2 \mathbb E (Y^2)} \sim \eta^{-\gamma^2}$.
-When $\gamma<\sqrt 2/2\simeq 0.707$, the limit $ \eta \to 0$ then produces a well-defined and non-trivial multifractal random distribution called \emph{Gaussian multiplicative chaos} \cite{chevillard2015peinture, pereira2016dissipative,rhodes2014gaussian,chevillard2019skewed} (later referred to as GMC).
-The mathematical expectation $\mathbb E$ denotes average over this random environment.
-The multifractality prescribes the power-law scaling in the inertial range $\eta \le r \ll 1$ $S_p(\ell) := \av{|u(x+r) - u(x)|^p} \sim C_p |r|^{\zeta(p)}$ in the inertial range $\eta \le r \ll 1$ with quadratic variation of the structure function exponents as \be
+With this choice, Eq. ~\eqref{eq:correlation} is then exactly and not just asymptotically satisfied.
+Spatial intermittency is modeled by the term $M_{\eta}^{(\gamma)} = e^{\gamma Y} W_1(dy,\cdot)$, namely the exponentiation of a regularized fractional Gaussian field $Y$ with vanishing Hurst exponent.
+This non-trivial operation reguires to be suitably normalized by the term $Z = e^{\gamma^2 \mathbb E (Y^2)} \sim \eta^{-\gamma^2}$.
+The mathematical expectation $\mathbb E$ denotes an average over \corr the random environment Y. \rroc When $\gamma<\sqrt 2/2\simeq 0.707$, the limit $ \eta \to 0$ then produces a well-defined and non-trivial multifractal random distribution called \emph{Gaussian multiplicative chaos} \cite{chevillard2015peinture, pereira2016dissipative,rhodes2014gaussian,chevillard2019skewed} (later referred to as GMC).
+The multifractality prescribes the power-law scaling $S_p(\ell) := \av{|u(x+r) - u(x)|^p} \sim C_p |r|^{\zeta(p)}$ in the inertial range $\eta \le r \ll 1$, with quadratic variation of the structure function exponents as \be

-\ee This a signature of log-normal multifractality -- see Fig.~\ref{fig:1} for a numerical illustration using Monte-Carlo averaging with $\eta=2^{-20}$, and the power law extending over almost 5 decades.
+\ee This is a signature of log-normal multifractality -- see Fig.~\ref{fig:1} for a numerical illustration using Monte-Carlo averaging with $\eta=2^{-20}$, and the power law extending over almost 5 decades.

 Here, the originality of the field \eqref{eq:MarkovGMC} comes from its temporal dependence.
 The Gaussian component is Markovian, and the random environment \eqref{eq:MarkovGMC} is analogous to a Kraichnan flow when we set the intermittency parameter $\gamma=0$.
 The GMC component is random but frozen-in-time: This feature will allow the spatial intermittency to play out in \eqref{eq:dynamics} even at the level of two-particle dynamics.\\